vemareddygaripallavi-dot/Multivariate-Linear-Regression/README.md

 ## Algorithm:
-### Step1 Import required libraries and load the dataset.
+### Step1 : Import required libraries and load the dataset.
 <br>

-### Step2 Define the feature matrix � and target vector �.
+### Step2 : Define the feature matrix � and target vector �.

 <br>

-### Step3 Split the dataset into training and testing sets.
+### Step3 :Split the dataset into training and testing sets.
 <br>

-### Step4  Create a Linear Regression model and train it using training data.
+### Step4  :Create a Linear Regression model and train it using training data.
 <br>

-### Step5  Predict outputs, evaluate the model, and plot the residual errors.
+### Step5 : Predict outputs, evaluate the model, and plot the residual errors.
 <br>

 ## Program: